MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

 ## Examples ##

- The simplest use case is like this:
+ The simplest use case:

     mp3voicestamp -i music.mp3

- which would produce file named `music (mp3voicestamp).mp3` with audio overlay added to it with track title and time stamps every 5 minute.
-You can also provide own name for result file using `--out`:
+ which would produce file named `music (mp3voicestamp).mp3` with audio overlay added to it with track title and time stamps every 5 minutes.
+You can also provide own name for the result file using `--out` switch:

     mp3voicestamp -i music.mp3 -o music_with_voice.mp3

- You can also process more than one file at once:
+ You can process more than one file at once:

     mp3voicestamp -i file1.mp3 file2.mp3 file3.mp3

- When using multiple input files you can still use `--out` but in such case it must point to target folder (so you loose ability to manually specify target file name):
+ When using multiple input files you can still use `--out` but in such case it must point to the folder not a file:

     mp3voicestamp -i file1.mp3 file2.mp3 file3.mp3 -o my_folder

- You can change certain parameters, incl. frequency of tick announcer, or i.e. boost (or decrease) volume of voice overlay (relative to auto calculated volume level), change template for spoken track title or time announcements.
+ You can change certain parameters, incl. frequency of tick announcer, or i.e. boost (or decrease) volume of voice overlay (relative to auto calculated volume level), change template for spoken track title or time announcements. and so on.

- Sample MP3 include with project was created with:
+ Sample MP3 included with this project was created with the following settings:

     mp3voicestamp --in music.mp3 --tick-offset 1 --tick-interval 1 --speech-volume 2

- or in short notation

-     mp3voicestamp -i music.mp3 -to 1 -ti 1 -sv 2

- See all available options with `--help` (or `-h`).
+ All available options can be shown at any time using `--help` (or `-h`):

+    mp3voicestamp --help

 ## Dry-run mode ##

- For testing purposes, there's dry-run mode available as well, which is extremely useful with batch processing.
+ There's dry-run mode implemented, which is extremely useful esp. when doing batch processing of multiple files.
- By adding `--dry-run` to your command line arguments, you make the app process all the files, but instead of speaking, normalizing, mixing etc, it will just simulate this and print all the info you may be interested seeing as what will be the spoken title or how many ticks will be added to each file:
+ By adding `--dry-run` to your command line arguments, you tells it to process all the input files files as it should, but no voice, normalizing, mixing steps would be executed nor the result files will be written.
+So you can see what would happen in regular mode, before starting:

     mp3voicestamp -i *.mp3 --dry-run

- would produce no result files, but the following output only:
+ would show you:

     Files to process: 2
     Title format: "{title}"